 For most gamblers out there, especially matched bettors this wreaks havoc on the potential profitability.
 Bettors need as many bookmaker accounts open as possible.

-If you’re looking to avoid any of these account restrictions, it’s advisable to use a bookmaker that are willing to accept winning bettors.
+If you’re looking to avoid any of these account restrictions, it’s advisable to use a bookmaker that is willing to accept winning bettors.

 A good example is Smarkets.
 They accept any kind of bettor whether they win or lose.